SukkoPera/OpenKickstartSwitcher/README.md

 OpenKickstartSwitcher is Open Hardware.

 ### Thanks
-Thanks to Henryk Richter and the guys on the Italian Amiga Page forum.
+Thanks to Henryk Richter and the guys at the Italian Amiga Page forum.